-Investors are nevertheless reminded that all adjustment decisions are made on a case by case basis by an adjustment panel including determinations of distributions as ordinary or non-ordinary.
+Investors are nevertheless reminded that all adjustment decisions are made on a case-by-case basis by OCC, including determinations of distributions as ordinary or non-ordinary.

 - Q. What if a company declares a non-ordinary dividend which is ex-distribution on the same date that a regular dividend is "ex"?
 Would these be considered one event or two separate events? - A. Two separate events. - Q. What if a company's regular quarterly dividend is a "return of capital"?
-Would that make it a special, adjustable dividend? - A. No. Insofar as the dividend is still a regular quarterly dividend, it would not call for an adjustment.
+Would that make it a non-ordinary, adjustable dividend? - A. No. Insofar as the dividend is still a regular quarterly dividend, it would not call for an adjustment.
 Ordinarily, the source of cash to be paid will not be determinative of the adjustment decision.
-In the past, however, adjustment panels have determined to adjust for any dividends paid pursuant to a plan of liquidation even regular dividends of the company included in the plan.
-They may follow this precedent in the future as well for companies undergoing liquidation.
+In the past, however, determinations have been made to adjust for any dividends paid pursuant to a plan of liquidation even regular dividends of the company included in the plan.
+OCC may follow this precedent in the future as well for companies undergoing liquidation.